juliovedovatto/nondutch-frontend-challenge/README.md

  - VueJS;
  - Polymer (2).

- The application will be about `Star Wars` and should do the following:
+ The application can be

+ 1. About `Star Wars` and should do the following:

  - [ ] Consume [SWAPI] (Star Wars API);
  - [ ] List planets in the movies (`name` and `population`);